Just a few words...

 My work falls into two categories: the first is the research driven scientific illustration, and the second is my creative visual exploration.
 Both deal with storytelling.

-As a Scientific Illustrator, my aim is to create didactic, technically sound, and visually accurate imagery that make scientific and medical information widely accessible.
-The goal of being a great story-teller is more prevalent in this line of work.
-In gathering data and research, I drive towards presenting information in a manner that offers better understanding to my chosen audience.
+As a Scientific and Medical Illustrator, my aim is to create didactic, technical and visually accurate imagery that make scientific and medical information widely accessible to large groups of audiences.
+In gathering data and research, I am driven to present information in a manner that offers better understanding to the chosen audience.

 As a fine artist, I strive to explore obscure subject relationships in hopes of describing the complexities of life.
-I delve into topics ranging from cultural ideals, beauty, nature, emotions and the wider human experience.
-I use my works to discuss my culture and the lens it has provided me to view and understand life.
+I delve into topics ranging from cultural ideals, traditions, nature, emotions and the wider human experience.
+I use my works to discuss the lens my culture has provided me to view and understand life.